CWEzio/Notes/tools/vscode.md

     ```

 ### obsolete method
-> I no longer like this method because `.env` file will override the system/terminal environment and it has no access to the current system environment.
-If I set `PYTHONPATH="${PYTHONPATH}"`, it make the `PYTHONPATH` variable empty.
+> I no longer like this method because `.env` file has no access to the current system environment and overrides it (in the integrated terminal).
+As a consequence, if I set `PYTHONPATH="${PYTHONPATH}"`, `PYTHONPATH` variable would be empty.
 This forces me to have two separate running environment setting for system and `vscode`, and is prone to error.
 - create `.env` file and put the pythonpath in this file.
 For example:
     ```
     PYFLEXROOT="/home/chenwang/VCD/softgym/PyFlex"